-Medical and regulatory operations includes (i) medical, scientific, clinical, regulatory, data management and biostatistics activities in support of our research and development programs; and (ii) medical affairs activities to provide scientific and medical education support for our KL4 surfactant and aerosol delivery systems under development.
+Medical and regulatory operations includes (i) medical, scientific, preclinical and clinical, regulatory, data management and biostatistics activities in support of our research and development programs; and (ii) medical affairs activities to provide scientific and medical education support for our KL4 surfactant and aerosol delivery systems under development.
 These costs include personnel, expert consultants, outside services to support regulatory and data management, symposiums at key medical meetings, facilities-related costs, and other costs for the management of clinical trials.

-Medical and regulatory operations expenses for the three months ended March 31, 2016 increased \$0.3 million compared to the same period in 2015 due to an increase in preclinical and clinical capabilities to support our AEROSURF development program.
+Medical and regulatory operations expenses for the three and six months ended June 30, 2016 increased \$0.3 million and \$0.6 million, respectively, compared to the same periods in 2015 due to an increase in preclinical and clinical capabilities to support our AEROSURF development program.